India–Myanmar relations: Strategic cooperations

 India's move to forge close relations with Myanmar are motivated by a desire to counter China's growing influence as a regional leader and enhance its own influence and standing.
 Concerns and tensions increased in India over China's extensive military involvement in developing ports, naval and intelligence facilities and industries, specifically the upgrading of a naval base in Sittwe, a major seaport located close to the eastern Indian city of Kolkata.
 India's engagement of the Burmese military junta has helped ease the regime's international isolation and lessen Burma's reliance on China.
 Both nations sought to cooperate to counteract drug trafficking and insurgent groups operating in the border areas.
 India and Myanmar are leading members of BIMSTEC and the Mekong-Ganga Cooperation, along with Vietnam, Laos, Cambodia and Thailand, helping India develop its influence and ties amongst Southeast Asian nations.

 In 2013, India provided a loan of about US$500million. to Myanmar for its development; India and Myanmar have also agreed to cooperate militarily in order to help modernize Myanmar's military.

-In 2020, India gifted the Myanmar navy its first ever submarine, a kilo class (INS Sindhuvir) attack submarine which has been refurbished and modernised by Hindustan Shipyard Limited.
+In 2020, India gifted the Myanmar Navy its first ever submarine, a kilo class (INS Sindhuvir) attack submarine which has been refurbished and modernised by Hindustan Shipyard Limited.

 Security ties

-Indian and Myanmar troops carried out jointly Operation Sunrise and Operation Sunrise 2 in 2019 in their respective territories to destroy several insurgent camps.
+Indian and Myanmar troops carried out jointly Operation Sunrise in 2019 in their respective territories to destroy several insurgent camps.
 However the threat to the Kaladan multi-modal transit transport project, India's gateway to Southeast Asia continues.
 In January 2023 operations by the Myanmar Air Force in a sparsely populated area along the border were carried out; proximity of local populations resulted in their disquiet.

 India has also supported Myanmar in its efforts to combat Rohingya insurgent groups like the Arakan Rohingya Salvation Army (ARSA) and Aqa Mul Mujahideen (AMM), after Indian intelligence agencies found the ARSA and AMM to have links with terror groups like the Lashkar-e-Taiba (LeT) and Jaish-e-Mohammed (JeM) as well as reported Rohingya terrorists fighting alongside Pakistani extremists in Kashmir.

 Disaster relief

-India responded promptly and effectively in rendering assistance after natural disaster in Myanmar such as the earthquake in Shan state (2010) Cyclone Mora (2017), and Komen (2015).
+India responded promptly and effectively in rendering assistance after natural disaster in Myanmar such as the earthquake in Shan state (2010), Cyclone Mora (2017), Cyclone Komen (2015), and notably for 2025 Myanmar earthquake under Operation Brahma.
 India offered to help in capacity building in disaster risk mitigation as well as strengthening Myanmar's National Disaster Response Mechanism.

 Covid-19 vaccines

-India granted 1.7 million Covid-19 vaccines to Myanmar in the months of January and February of 2021.
+India granted 1.7 million COVID-19 vaccines to Myanmar in the months of January and February 2021.